 Clicker Training is a form of Positive Training that uses a clicker to tell the dog exactly which behavior is the correct one.
 The “Lure-Reward” method uses a lure, generally a treat, to help the dog figure out what it is that we want him to do.
 For example, holding a treat over a dog’s nose and moving backward slowly will generally get him to sit.
 The only problem thus far with this type of training, is the dog can very easily work for the food and not for you.
 This is easily avoided by appropriately placing the reward as a consequence of the behavior within the first 10 trials.
 When we teach a new behavior, we will be fading the food as “lure” by the end of the first lesson, in most cases.

-The best trainers will be educated in many tools and techniques.
-Most of my clients are families who want a well-behaved pet, not a showpiece who only listens on a special collar or with food around.
+The best trainers will be educated in a variety tools and techniques.
+If they recommend that you use (or not use) a specific tool, they should be able to explain why.
+Most of my clients are families who want a well-behaved pet, not a showpiece who only listens when he's wearing a special collar or when treats are presented.
 I first focus my attention on building that relationship between the family and the dog.
 We must open up those lines of communication and teach the owner and dog how to listen to each other and trust each other.
 Then we can focus on “shaping” good behaviors.

 Being a ‘positive’ trainer is not the same as being a permissive trainer.
 The dog does not get to do whatever he wants to.
 He must demonstrate acceptable behavior in order to get his reward.
 Undesirable behavior must be prevented, ignored, or interrupted and redirected to a more desirable behavior.
 The “bad” behaviors do not get the dog what he wants; therefore they simply diminish, and go away.